tfennelly/jenkins-js-builder/README.md

 ```sh
 $ gulp --skipTest --skipLint
 ```

-The above example would run test specs matching the `**/configeditor*-spec.js` pattern (in the test source directory).

 # Maven Integration
 Hooking a [Gulp] based build into a Maven build involves adding a few Maven `<profile>`s to the